 What happened right after the Revolutionary War ended?
-It's easy to think the United States of America was birthed immediately after the British surrendered at Yorktown, but in truth it was a long, arduous process to transform the idealistic embryonic state to a fully-formed nation.
-It actually took several years of difficult diplomacy after the last British soldier surrendered for a peace treaty with Great Britain to be established.
+It's easy to think the United States of America was born immediately after the British surrendered at Yorktown, but in truth it was a long, arduous process to transform the idealistic embryonic state to a fully-formed nation.
+Only after many years of challenging diplomatic talks was a peace treaty with Great Britain established.
 Not even the most insanely cool Revolutionary War hero could help speed up the process.
 It also took a long time for the British soldiers to actually leave American soil, taking loyalists and slaves with them back to England.

 The real work began after the British left, however.
 History rarely plays out easily for anyone.
 With much toil and debate, the United States constitution was written after the country spent years languishing in economic hardship.
 Rebellions, disorganized states, and an ineffective Continental Congress threatened to destroy the great experiment that was America.
 Luckily, the country managed to get its act together and write the constitution we're still using today.
 However, it was certainly a winding, complicated road to get there.

 It's easy to think that when the Revolutionary War was raging in the colonies, most if not all Americans were in support of rebelling against the crown.
 The truth is that around 15 to 20% of the American colonists were still loyal to the crown and were unhappy when the British surrendered at Yorktown in 1781.
 Some of these Loyalists were beaten up by gangs of Patriots, who came to their house to punish them for backing the wrong side.
 While a number of people had the luxury of keeping silent about their politics, those living on the front lines often had to pick a faction and stick with it.